shamiul278/E-Toll-Management-System/README.md

-First connect the Jar to your IDE. then run the DB Connection Folder File
+First connect the Jar to your IDE. then add the E_Toll_Management_System.sql to the xampp then run the .java file